Calder, Edmonton

 Calder is a residential neighbourhood in northwest Edmonton, Alberta, Canada.
 The area was originally part of the Hudson's Bay Company reserve and was settled by employees of the Grand Trunk Pacific Railway.

 As described below, Calder was originally an independent village incorporated under the name of West Edmonton that was developed to house the workforce at the railway's roundhouse, repair shop and shunt yards.
 Calder became a part of the City of Edmonton in 1917.

 The neighbourhood is bounded by 127 Street to the west, 132 Avenue to the north, 113A Street to the east, and 127 Avenue to the south.
 It also includes a small area south of 127 Avenue and north of the Canadian National rail line between 124 Street and 127 Street.

-The community is represented by the Calder Community League, established in 1920, which maintains a community hall and outdoor rink located at 120 Street and 127 Avenue.
+The community is represented by the Calder Community League, established in 1920, which maintains a community hall and outdoor rink at 120 Street and 127 Avenue.

 Village of West Edmonton (Calder)

 West Edmonton or Calder was originally a village that was absorbed by the City of Edmonton on April 17, 1917.
 Comprising one quarter section, it was incorporated as the Village of West Edmonton on July 6, 1910.
 Within three years, the community was referred to as the Village of Calder.

-The former village was located at the northeast corner of 127 Street and 127 Avenue just north of the Hudson's Bay Company reserve lands.
+The former village was at the northeast corner of 127 Street and 127 Avenue just north of the Hudson's Bay Company reserve lands.
 The Hudson's Bay Company, "hoping to benefit from rising real estate prices in pre World War I Edmonton, delayed the sale and development of about 1600 acre of its reserve lands."

 The community owed its existence to the railway.
 The Grand Trunk Pacific Railway located its roundhouse, repair shops and shunting yard near the site of the community.

 The first permanent buildings in Calder were built in 1909.